Optimal rates of decay for operator semigroups on Hilbert spaces: Decay for resolvent growth with quasi-positive increase

 The purpose of this section is to investigate rates of decay in the case of resolvent growth which does not have positive increase.
 Our main interest is in the case where the resolvent growth is sub-polynomial.
 Since this situation cannot arise when there is a singularity at zero, it is natural to consider only the case of a singularity at infinity.
 We begin by extending the terminology introduced in Section~\ref{sec:functions}.
 Given measurable functions $M,N\colon\RR_+\to(0,\infty)$ with $N$ non-decreasing we say that $M$ has \emph{quasi-positive increase (with auxiliary function $N$)} if there exist constants $c\in(0,1]$ and $s_0>0$ such that

 In particular, a measurable function $M\colon\RR_+\to(0,\infty)$ has positive increase if and only if it has quasi-positive increase and admits a bounded auxiliary function.
 Suppose, for instance, that $M\colon\RR_+\to(0,\infty)$ is a slowly varying function which admits a representation as in \eqref{eq:slow_rep} for some $a>0$, with $p$ positive, continuous and non-increasing and with $q$ constant.
 We shall refer to such slowly varying functions as being \emph{normalised}.
 It is then straightforward to verify that \eqref{eq:quasi-pos_inc} is satisfied for the function $N(s)=p(s)\inv$, $s\ge s_0$, if we choose $c=1$ and any $s_0\ge a$.
-Note furthermore that \emph{any} non-decreasing function $M\colon\RR_+\to(0,\infty)$ has quasi-positive increase with auxiliary function $N\colon\RR_+\to(0,\infty)$ given by $N(s)=\log(2+s)$, $s\ge0$.
+Furthermore, \emph{any} non-decreasing function $M\colon\RR_+\to(0,\infty)$ has quasi-positive increase with auxiliary function $N(s)=\log(2+s)$, $s\ge0$.
+In this case \eqref{eq:quasi-pos_inc} holds for $c=e\inv$ and $s_0=1$.

 Recall that Theorem~\ref{thm:inf} becomes false if we drop the assumption of positive increase.
 The following result is a generalisation of Theorem~\ref{thm:inf} to the case where the resolvent growth has quasi-positive increase.
 Here and in the remainder of this section, given two functions $M\colon\RR_+\to(0,\infty)$ and $K\colon[a,\infty)\to(0,\infty)$ for some $a\ge0$ we shall let $M_K\colon[a,\infty)\to(0,\infty)$ denote the function defined by $M_K(s)=M(s)K(s),$ $s\ge a,$ even though strictly speaking this is inconsistent with the notation $\Mlog$ used elsewhere in the paper.